ambanum/DormantTwitterAccountsDetector/README.md

     ACCESS_TOKEN_SECRET=<TWITTER_ACCESS_TOKEN_SECRET>
 ```

-- Specify the mongo url:
+- Specify the MongoDB url:

 ```
     MONGO_URL=mongodb://localhost/TwitterGraphExplorer
 ```

-- Specify the twitter handle the seed user, it means the user from whom the graph exploration will start:
+- Specify the Twitter handle of the seed user, that is the user from whom the graph exploration will start:

 ```
     USER_SEED=ndpnt
 ```